aredn/documentation/arednHow-toGuides/beginner-guide.rst

 - Ubiquiti PowerBeam ac 500 25 dBi gain
 - Mikrotik RBLHGG-5acD 24.5 dBi gain
 - Mikrotik RBLHGG-5acD-XL 27 dBi gain

+The Mikrotik dishes may be slightly less durable than equivalent Ubiquiti dishes, so if you live where there’s severe icing choose more rugged equipment.
+Mikrotik dishes are lighter, making them more suitable for portable work (e.g., go boxes), but both brands work well.
+The AREDN® team has flagged *Sunset devices* that are no longer recommended for new purchase in the `Supported Platform Matrix: <https://www.arednmesh.org/content/supported-devices-0>`_.

 In the shack
 ++++++++++++